ArkEcosystemArchive/docs-legacy/docs/sdk/cryptography/guidelines.md

 ## Terminology & Phrasing

-- If you need to use the `Ark` name, keep these 2 use-cases in mind.
+- If you need to use the `ARK` name, keep these 2 use-cases in mind.
 The first one is `ARK` which is used in financial contexts like `10 ARK`.
-The second is `Ark` which used for everything else that is not talking about `ARK`, the financial unit.
+The second is `ARK` which used for everything else that is not talking about `ARK`, the financial unit.

 - If you work with functions that require a `secret` or `passphrase` name the variables `passphrase` and `secondPassphrase`.